nocodb/noco-docs-v2/content/docs/account-settings/authentication/FAQs.md

 **Solution:** Always copy and paste the exact Redirect URL/URI provided by NocoDB into your identity provider's configuration.
 Any mismatch will result in an error during authentication.

-Here's an additional section you can append to the **SSO FAQs** page, covering API token behavior with SSO:

----

 ## How do API tokens work with SSO-enabled workspaces?

 When a workspace is configured to enforce Single Sign-On (SSO), API access is restricted to tokens generated through an authenticated SSO session.
 Please find additional details here: [API Tokens with SSO](/docs/product-docs/account-settings/api-tokens#api-token-access-with-sso-enabled-workspaces).